RabaDaba1/chess-engnie/README.md

 ## Contact

-If you have any questions or feedback, please contact me at [insert email address here].
+If you have any questions or feedback, please contact me at krabczewski@gmail.com.